It forces you to look past the surface and get to the root cause.

 Meaning

-At its core, this quote is a simple, three-part map to understanding human actions.
-It tells us that what we see—the behavior—is just the final, often clumsy, expression of an internal process that starts with an unmet need.
+This quote explains three part map to understand human actions.
+It tells us that what we see(the behavior), is an expression of an internal process that starts with an unmet need.

 Explanation

-Let me break it down the way I’ve come to see it after using this framework for years.
-The behavior is the tip of the iceberg, right?
+The behavior is the tip of the iceberg.
 It’s the yelling, the slamming door, the silent treatment.
 It’s what everyone sees and reacts to.

 But if you stop there, you’re just putting a band-aid on a broken arm.

-Rosenberg pushes us to dive deeper.
-Behind that behavior is a feeling—frustration, fear, loneliness, hurt.
+Behind that behavior is a feeling, frustration, fear, loneliness, hurt.
 The feeling is the signal.
 It’s the body’s way of saying, “Hey, something’s off here.”

-And then, the real gold is the third layer.
 Behind that feeling is the need.
 This is the universal human longing for things like connection, respect, autonomy, or safety.
 The need is the root.
 The feeling is the signal.
-The behavior is the, often ineffective, strategy to meet that need.
-When you start seeing a tantrum not as a power struggle but as a child’s clumsy way of saying, “I need some autonomy and choice right now,” everything changes.
-Everything.
+The behavior is, often ineffective, strategy to meet that need.

 Origin & Factcheck